minio/docs/source/reference/minio-mc-admin/mc-admin-cluster-iam-import.rst

    The command outputs the results of the import, including the following:

-   - number of indidividual entities imported:
+   - count of individual entities imported by entity type

-     - policies
-     - users
-     - groups
-     - service accounts

-   - policies imported to a:
+   - list of policies imported by entity type they imported to

-     - user
-     - group
-     - service account

-   - entities that failed to import:
+   - list of entities that failed to import

-     - policies
-     - users
-     - groups
-     - service accounts
-     - policies to a user
-     - policies to a group
-     - policies to a service account

 .. tab-set::